Federal Aviation Administration (FAA), DOT.

 As discussed above, these special conditions are applicable to the Learjet Model 35, 35A, 36, and 36A airplanes.
 Should Peregrine apply at a later date for a supplemental type certificate to modify any other model included on Type Certificate No. A10CE, to incorporate the same novel or unusual design feature, the special conditions would apply to that model as well.

-Accordingly, pursuant to the authority delegated to me by the Administrator, the following special conditions are issued as part of the type-certification basis for the Learjet Model 35, 35A, 36, and 36A airplanes modified by Peregrine.
+Accordingly, the Federal Aviation Administration (FAA) proposes the following special conditions as part of the type certification basis for the Learjet Model 35, 35A, 36, and 36A airplanes modified by Peregrine.

-These special conditions require that (1) all characteristics of the rechargeable lithium-ion batteries and battery systems, and their installation, that Start Printed Page 1593could affect safe operation of the Learjet Model 35, 35A, 36, and 36A airplanes, are addressed, and (2) appropriate Instructions for Continued Airworthiness, which include maintenance requirements, are established to ensure the availability of electrical power, when needed, from the batteries.
+These proposed special conditions require that (1) all characteristics of the rechargeable lithium-ion batteries and battery systems, and their installation, that could affect safe operation of the Learjet Model 35, 35A, 36, and 36A airplanes, are addressed, and (2) appropriate Instructions for Continued Airworthiness, which include maintenance requirements, are established to ensure the availability of electrical power, when needed, from the batteries.

 1. Safe cell temperatures and pressures must be maintained during any foreseeable charging or discharging condition, and during any failure of the charging or battery monitoring system not shown to be extremely remote.
 The rechargeable lithium-ion batteries and battery systems must preclude explosion in the event of those failures.